-It was late afternoon, and we had just arisen from our midday rest.
+It was late afternoon, and we had just arisen from our

-slowly moving through a series of tai chi forms.
+stance and began slowly moving through a series of tai chi forms.
 Sakoma

 was a quick study, adjusting the moves to his physical requirements, always

 Sakoma grabbed our harnesses and tossed me mine.
-I donned it and pulled
+I donned

-was not unknown to me.
+body co-ordination was not unknown to me.

 "Dammit," I swore under my breath.